Official websites use .gov

 ACE recommendation

-Pending (ACE Review): In the lower-division baccalaureate/associate degree category, 1 semester hour in fire service administration, public administration, emergency management or emergency medical services.
+Pending (ACE Review): In the lower-division baccalaureate degree category, 1 semester hour in fire service administration, public administration, emergency management or emergency medical services.

 Course only available to on-campus weekend program students.